privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### Direct Memory Access Protections

-Apple silicon SoCs contain an IOMMU to separate each component that requires direct memory access.
+Apple Silicon separates each component that requires direct memory access.
 For example, a Thunderbolt port can't access memory designated for the kernel.

 ## Sources